Financial due diligence is crucial to ensure a smooth transaction when selling a business in California.

 10. Accounting Policies and Procedures Manual

 This is just a small sample of the types of documents that should be reviewed during accounting due diligence.
-It is important to have a thorough understanding of the target company’s financial condition before proceeding with an M&A transaction.
+It is vital to have a thorough understanding of the target company’s financial condition before proceeding with an M&A transaction.

 Accounting due diligence is a complex and detailed process.
 However, it is essential in ensuring that you are paying a fair price for the target company and that there are no financial surprises after the transaction is complete.